kelu124/un0rick/lit3rick.md

 * [Utilities to program the up5k](https://github.com/kelu124/lit3rick/tree/master/program): no FTDI, all through the RPi header, using its SPI bus to program either the board flash, or the fpga directy.
 * [The python tools](https://github.com/kelu124/lit3rick/tree/master/py_fpga): to facilitate the acquisitions.
 * [The cursed gateware](https://github.com/kelu124/lit3rick/tree/master/verilog): for the current gateware linked to the python library.

+## Remarks on hardware

+* R26 is to be removed if we are using two transducers or one transducer with on element.
+Am i right?
+  * To separate TX/RX, indeed that's R26 that should be removed.
+* 5V/GND: What is used for?
+HV +/- must be use if we want to use an external voltage supply for the pulses?
+  * You can put two jumpers on the two 2x1 headers, so that 5V is connected to [HV+] source, and [HV-] is on GND.
+HV+ can accomodate [0 : 100V], and HV- can take [-100:0V].
+* I guess "From Piezzo" and "SMA RX" are the same, with just a different connection.
+Is that right?
+Same thing for "To Piezzo" and "SMA TX"?
+  * "ToPiezo" is indeed the TX path, FromPiezo the RXPath.
+* If we are using only one transducer for both TX and RX, how do we have to connect it?
+  * By default, the TX and RX SMAs are connected (with R26, a 0R).
+So you can only put in place one SMA an connect this piezo to this SMA.

 ## Some images, unipolar pulse at Vpulse = 5V